Using a Canon EF 24-105mm Lens for Astrophotography

 Using a Crop-Sensor DSLR Camera

-A crop sensor DSLR camera such as the Canon EOS Rebel T3i (600D) used in my image creates a narrower field of view than a full-frame camera does with this lens.
+A crop sensor DSLR camera such as the Canon EOS Rebel T3i (600D) used for the images on this page create a narrower field of view than a full-frame camera does with this lens.
 A full-frame DSLR such as the Canon EOS 6D would produce images at a true native focal length of 24mm with this lens.

 The crop factor (1.6X) applies an extra bit of magnification with any lens attached, for better or for worse.
 In situations where an ultra-wide field of view is important such as a Milky Way nightscape or Meteor shower, a full-frame DSLR is best.